scaleway/serverless-scaleway-functions/README.md

 Using the `serverless deploy` command will apply the configuration located in your `serverless.yml` and remove functions that are not in the file to ensure a single source of truth.

-This can be controlled by the `singleSource` option.
-By default it's value is `false`.
+This can be controlled using the `singleSource` option.
+By default its value is `false`.

 If `singleSource` is set to true, functions and containers not definied in your serverless config file will be removed on next `serverless deploy` command.